Donders-Institute/rdm-wiki/docs/6_initiation.rst

 *Does not require a VNC or VPN Connection*

+1. Login to the Donders Repository

 * Open Cyberduck
 * Click ``Open Connection`` at the top left of the window
 * Click on the dropdown menu (which defaults to ``File Transfer Protocol (FTP)``) and select ``WebDAV (HTTPS)``
 * At the ``Server:`` field type in ``public.data.donders.ru.nl``
 * Click the box next to ``Anonymous Login`` and then click ``Connect`` at the bottom right side of the window

+2. Download the Data Sharing Collection to Your Folder of Choice

 * Double click on the ``dccn`` directory
 * Single click on the ``DSC_3010000.11_518_v1`` directory
 * Locate and click on ``Action`` at the top of the window and then select ``Download To`` on the dropdown menu